 - to do an internship, or

 - to do voluntary work in a voluntary service scheme of the European Union, or

 - to take part in a Working Holiday as a citizen of Australia or New Zealand.

 Residence permit for a researcher

 You are a researcher.
-You have a master’s degree and you are coming to Finland in order to conduct scientific research, study for a licentiate degree or prepare a doctoral dissertation.
+You are coming to Finland in order to conduct scientific research, study for a licentiate degree or prepare a doctoral dissertation.

 Residence permit application for au pair status